 As a barber, your income is based on many factors.
 The amount of money you bring in may be affected by the area of Louisiana you work in, which services you provide, whether you work in a barber shop or salon, and how much experience you have.
-O*Net reports that the average salary for a Louisiana barber is $30,300 per year.
-This is over $5,000 higher than the national average (O*Net, 2013).
+The Bureau of Labor Statics reports that the average salary for a Louisiana barber is $30,400 per year (2020).
 Demand is growing for barbers.
 This trend may continue as more men start to pay greater attention to their hair care and begin seeking out specialized services for their appearance.
-Through 2022, O*Net anticipates an 11% increase in barbering jobs.
-However, many barbers decide to open their own shops, so you may determine your own job outlook by choosing a good location for your barber shop and marketing your services.
+Many barbers decide to open their own shops, so you may determine your own job outlook by choosing a good location for your barber shop and marketing your services.